divan/blog/content/posts/151208_testing_webservice.md

     "testing"
 )</code></pre>

 We place build tag `integration` here to make sure this test will run only when explicitly asked with `--tags=integration` flag.
-Yes, the test itself is fast, but still requires an external tool (docker), so we'd better separate integration tests and unit tests.
+Yes, the test itself is fast, but still requires an external tool (Docker), so we'd better separate integration tests and unit tests.

 By the way, we could protect in with [testing.Short](https://golang.org/pkg/testing/#Short) flag, but the behavior is opposite in this case - long tests run by default.